core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Security considerations: encryption of pairwise mode as alternative to group-level security (Section 10.1).

-* Security considerations: added approach to reduce the change of global collisions of Gid values from different Group Managers (Section 10.5).
+* Security considerations: added approach to reduce the chance of global collisions of Gid values from different Group Managers (Section 10.5).

 * Security considerations: added implications for block-wise transfers when using the signature mode for requests over unicast (Section 10.7).